google/xls/docs_src/bazel_rules_macros.md

           return the timing (Liberty) library for the PDK corner.
 Unused if synthesize == False.
         tags: Tags for IR and synthesis benchmark targets.
         ir_tags: Tags for the IR benchmark target only.
-        synth_tags: Tags for the synthesis benchmark target only.
+        synth_tags: Tags for the synthesis and synthesis benchmark targets.
 Unused if synthesize == False.
         **kwargs: Keyword arguments for the IR benchmark target only.

 **PARAMETERS**